jcgonzalez25/new_portfolio/src/content/featured/MacTerminal/index.md

 show: 'true'
 ---

 Cloned a mac terminal, runs a couple of bash commands.
-Including: ls,cwd,pwd, and more.
-Visit link to view more.
+Including: cd,mkdir,touch,ls and more.
+Visit link to try it out.